 Pursuant to the Clean Air Act, the EPA has promulgated National Ambient Air Quality Standards ("NAAQS") for six "criteria" pollutants including for particulate matter.
 The Clean Air Act requires that the EPA review and possibly revise these NAAQS every five years.
-On January 6, 2023, the EPA announced a proposed decision to revise primary (health-based) annual particulate matter ($PM{2.5}$) standard from its current level of 12.0 μg/m3 to within the range of 9.0 to 10.0 μg/m3.
-The EPA proposed to make no changes to the current secondary (welfare-based) annual $PM{2.5}$ standard, primary and secondary 24-hour $PM{2.5}$ standards, and primary and secondary PM{10} standards.
-If implemented this proposed standard, as well as any future NAAQS revisions to other criteria pollutants, could lead to additional pollution control requirements on the industry, including on Toyota's manufacturing operations.
+On January 6, 2023, the EPA announced a proposed decision to revise primary (health-based) annual particulate matter ($PM{2.5}$) standard from 12.0 μ g/m3 to within the range of 9.0 to 10.0 μ g/m3.
+The EPA proposed to make no changes to the secondary (welfare-based) annual $PM{2.5}$ standard, primary and secondary 24-hour $PM{2.5}$ standards, and primary and secondary PM{10} standards.
+In March 2024, the EPA announced a final rule, effective May 2024, lowering the primary (health-based) annual particulate matter ($PM{2.5}$) standard to 9.0 μ g/m3.
+This revised standard, as well as any future NAAQS revisions to other criteria pollutants, could lead to additional pollution control requirements on the industry, including on Toyota's manufacturing operations.